Essential Life Support

 Drinks and Snacks

-Some concert halls have drinks and snacks on sale at intermission.
+Some concerts have drinks and snacks on sale at intermission.
 Ask an usher where to go.
 In large theaters there may be a bar, and perhaps even a snack bar.
-Don't plan on finding a meal at the concert, though.
+Don’t plan on finding a meal at the concert, though.
 The food on sale is most often snack food and desserts.

 Messages